oslabs-beta/mist/README.md

 [![Bintray](https://img.shields.io/npm/v/mist-analytics)](https://img.shields.io/npm/v/mist-analytics)

-# mist
+# Mist

-1. About mist
+1. About Mist
-2. mist Set-Up
+2. Mist Set-Up
-3. mist Usage
+3. Mist Usage
 4. FAQ
 5. Future Wish-List + Contact Us

-## PART 1 - About mist
+## PART 1 - About Mist

-Mist is an APM development tool for gathering matrics on unpublished CloudFlare "Workers" also known as serverless functions.
+Mist is an APM development tool for gathering metrics on unpublished CloudFlare workers (also known as serverless functions).
 With Mist, developers gain access to request and response data visualizations for their CloudFlare workers whilst running them in a local dev environment.
 Utilizing a smart system of interconnected local ports, the application "records" a session of requests which are then displayed across several visual mediums.
 This helps provide the developer with insight into the performance of their CloudFlare worker, opening the door for meaningful comparison and code optimization prior to deployment.
 Mist is currently in beta and under development.

-## PART 2 - mist Set-Up
+## PART 2 - Mist Set-Up

 ### Option A - Using the npm package mist-analytics